SRinatR/Askim_candles/memory-bank/progress.md

     *   Advanced table features (pagination, server-side sort/filter where applicable) for Products, Orders, Users, Clients.
     *   Complete translation of all admin panel pages/components into EN/RU.
     *   UI for managing flexible key-value product attributes in admin forms (currently basic text inputs).
+    *   **Implement admin CRUD for product attributes (Categories, Materials, Scents) with localStorage simulation and update product forms to use select inputs.** (Current Task)
 *   **Backend Integration (Prisma/PostgreSQL - Next Major Phase):**
     *   Define full Prisma schema (initial schema outlined in `deployment_guide.md`).
     *   Implement all API routes or Server Actions for data CUD for all admin sections.
     *   Migrate main site user authentication (email/password) to use the database via NextAuth Credentials.
     *   Implement real NextAuth Credentials provider for admin login using the database.
     *   Implement real logging to the database.
-    *   Implement real client management.
+    *   Implement real client management and attribute management.
 *   **Full Content Localization (Main Site & Admin):**
     *   Translate all remaining text strings in all dictionary files (main site & admin).
     *   Localize dynamic content from `mock-data.ts` (or future DB).